New 5-year deal for PBS CEO, new YouTube pact for public TV

 Another area of focus for Kerger is expanding public TV’s digital presence, which includes an agreement announced Monday with YouTube TV for public television’s first localized streaming service.
 It’s set to launch later this year and will give subscribers access to programming from their local stations, Kerger said, an effort to serve the growing consumer demand for streaming and the first of other deals being pursued.

-The growth of cable and digital outlets has given viewers more choices, including for such PBS trademark programming genres as British drama and natural history.
+The growth of cable and digital outlets has given viewers more choices, including for such PBS established programming genres as British drama and natural history.
 Acorn TV and BritBox deliver the former, while it seems just about everyone dabbling in the latter.
 Documentaries, also a PBS staple, are proliferating as well, but Kerger said PBS is up to the challenges — and even helped create them.

 “I’d like to give ourselves a little credit that we have helped to create the appetite for that kind of programming,” including for dramas in the mold of former PBS hit “Downton Abbey,” Kerger said.
 If that leads to more good TV, “then as a public broadcaster with the goal of having more good experiences for the public, then we should claim victory,” she added.